jeffmrich/amazon-rekognition-video-analyzer/README.md

 2. Ensure that you have Python 3.0+ (for virtual environment support), pip and groff on your machine.
 Instructions for installing these vary based on your operating system and OS version.

 3. Create a Python virtual environment for the project.
-This helps keep the project’s python dependencies neatly isolated from your Operating System’s default python installation.
+This helps keep the project’s Python dependencies neatly isolated from your Operating System’s default Python installation.
 ```bash
 $ mkdir ~/Repos && cd ~/Repos
 $ /usr/bin/python3 -m venv .venv && source .venv/bin/activate